 I was having my cup of Papuan coffee this afternoon when a friend texted me.
 “How do you stay happy all the time?” she asked.
 I replied immediately with: “I don’t.”

 And I am telling her the truth.
 I don’t stay happy all the time—whatever that means.
 I am still a human being, after all.
 In fact, I cried under the shower two days ago—when anger consumed me in such a short burst.
 On the bus ride to the office this morning, I got really pissed when a mother asked her kid to just-throw-the-trash-into-the-floor.
-A few months ago, I got my heart broken and I went into my pathetic mode for a while.
+A few months ago, I got heartbroken and I went into my pathetic mode for a while.

 I do get sad.
 And mad.
 And bitchy, sometimes.